GingerNinja23/ipop-documentation/FAQs.md

 traffic.
 As a result, SocialVPN has much lower latencies and better bandwidth because traffic is not routed via any middleman (unless nodes are behind symmetric NATs hence requiring TURN servers).

+1. **Why use SocialVPN over Hamachi?**

+    Hamachi is no longer free.
+Also Hamachi is closed source.
+Hamachi is very similar to SocialVPN because it creates direct P2P connections whenever possible and uses relaying when direct connections are not possible.
+However, Hamachi uses its own proprietary server technologies and manages public keys.
+SocialVPN uses the XMPP protocol to establish P2P connections and users can use Google accounts to connect.
+For relaying, SocialVPN uses TURN servers.
+For encryption, SocialVPN uses X.509 certificates and OpenSSL.
+Basically, SocialVPN is based on mature open technologies.

+1. **Why use SocialVPN over Pertino?**

+    Pertino is only free for a limited number of devices (9 max).
+Also, Pertino is very similar to Tinc because all IP traffic has to flow through middle nodes housed in the cloud.
+This creates extra latency and bandwidth overhead.
+SocialVPN finds the shortest path between two nodes using P2P technology without a middleman.

 1. **How do I check the IP address of peers in my SocialVPN?**

     Currently, this can be done by issuing a get_state [[controller API|Controller API]] call to the running tincan process.
 In Linux this can be done with the command line: